The SRG/eROSITA All-Sky Survey: X-ray beacons at late cosmic dawn: Example DES images and forced photometry: Discarded quasar candidates

 \section{Example DES images and forced photometry: Discarded quasar candidates}

-In this section, we present example DES cutouts of candidates that were selected and candidates that were rejected after visual inspection and forced photometry.
+In Fig. \ref{fig:contam_test}, we present example DES cutouts of candidates that were selected and candidates that were rejected after visual inspection and forced photometry.
 While the first example is a close pair, the second and the third are affected by artifacts such as bleed-trails and missing images.